NCAA weighs moratorium amid push to offer fall sports

 ---

-AP sports writers Brett Martel and Tim Reynolds contributed to this report.
+AP sports writers Brett Martel, Tim Reynolds, Mitch Stacy and Teresa M. Walker contributed to this report.